bilal-the-dev/Currency-Converter-and-Amazon-Product-details-Scraper-bot/README.md

 ## Installation

 To get started with the bot, follow the general guide on how to run my Discord bots [here](https://github.com/bilal-the-dev/How-to-run-my-discord-bots).
 If you encounter any issues, please open an issue on GitHub.
+The start command in this case is `node src/index.js`.